PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 		<EmployedSince>2010-01-02</EmployedSince>
 	</Person>;

-But if you are only interested in the Name and the date when the person was employed, you can use wildcards to ignore the other elements and attributes:
+But if you are only interested in the name and the date when the person was employed, you can use wildcards to ignore the other elements and attributes:

 	<Person name=Required(Str(Name)) *>